the-pupz/sometests/README.md

 Make sure you have PHP with the cURL extension enabled.

-Clone the repository, open the terminal and run the PHP server as simple as possible, such as:
+Clone the repository, open the terminal, run "composer install" and run the PHP server as simple as possible, such as:

 Php -S localhost:9999